 Pacemakers can be temporary or permanent.
 Temporary pacemakers are used to treat short-term heart problems, such as a slow heartbeat that's caused by a heart attack, heart surgery, or an overdose of medicine.

 Temporary pacemakers also are used during emergencies.
 They might be used until your doctor can implant a permanent pacemaker or until a temporary condition goes away.
 If you have a temporary pacemaker, you'll stay in a hospital as long as the device is in place.

 Permanent pacemakers are used to control long-term heart rhythm problems.
 This article mainly discusses permanent pacemakers, unless stated otherwise.

 Doctors also treat arrhythmias with another device called an implantable cardioverter defibrillator (ICD).
 An ICD is similar to a pacemaker.
-However, besides using low-energy electrical pulses, an ICD also can use high-energy electrical pulses to treat certain dangerous arrhythmias.
+However, besides using low-energy electrical pulses, an ICD also can use high-energy pulses to treat life-threatening arrhythmias.

 A pacemaker is a small device that's placed in the chest or abdomen to help control abnormal heart rhythms.
 This device uses electrical pulses to prompt the heart to beat at a normal rate.

 Pacemakers are used to treat arrhythmias (ah-RITH-me-ahs).
 Arrhythmias are problems with the rate or rhythm of the heartbeat.
 During an arrhythmia, the heart can beat too fast, too slow, or with an irregular rhythm.